Now accepting submissions for our 2017-18 competition!

 Past Playwrights in Residence

 - Season 11: Anna Moench.
 Her play Birds of North America will receive its world premiere right here at BETC in Fall 2017 as part of our 2017-2018 season.
-Her awards include fellowships from the New York Foundation of the Arts, the Jerome Foundation, and the Van Lier Foundation, the Paul Stephen Lim Playwriting Award from the Kennedy Center, East West Players’ 2042: See Change Award, the Jerome Foundation’s 2009 Travel Grant, the 2010 T.S.
-Eliot Exchange with the Old Vic, two EST/Sloan Commissions, and commissions from NYU Tisch, 2G, Keen Teens, and Red Fern.
 Anna’s plays have been produced at WalkerSpace, the Old Vic, 59E59, Ensemble Studio Theatre, The Flea, Cohesion Theatre Company, NYU Tisch, Indiana University of PA, Dance Theater Workshop, Dixon Place, The Kraine, The Looking Glass Theatre, and FringeNYC.
 Anna is an alumna of the Emerging Writers Group at The Public Theater, Youngblood at Ensemble Studio Theatre, and The Jam at New Georges.
 Her upcoming projects include a commission for the Japanese American National Museum and East West Players in Los Angeles and a residency with Cohesion Theatre Company in Baltimore.
 She was recently named one of Hollywood’s top 100 new writers on the 2016 Young and Hungry List.

 - Season 10: Stephanie Alison Walker.
 Her play The Madres was also selected for the Ashland New Plays Festival, as a finalist for the 2016 Saroyan/Paul Human Rights Playwriting Prize, and as one of six plays selected for the National Showcase of New Plays in December 2016 by the National New Play Network.
-It will receive its world premiere production in Fall 2018, and is under consideration for an NNPN Rolling World Premiere.
+It will receive its world premiere productions in Fall 2018, as an NNPN Rolling World Premiere.

 - Season 9: Simon Fill.
 His play Burning Cities was recently published in Proscenium Theatre Journal.
 It received a staged reading at the Pandora’s Box 10th Annual New Works Festival in Long Beach, CA. His short play Night Visits won the Heideman Award from Actors Theatre of Louisville, where the play premiered in the Wintermezzo Festival.
 He was an A.S.K.
 American exchange playwright at the Royal Court Theatre, and his full-length play Post Punk Life received a month-long developmental production by Lincoln Center Theatre Directors Lab.